FTL-Pod-D-Capstone/SparkServe/planning/project_proposal.md

 What similar apps and websites?
 How will your project stand out from these other websites?

+Similar apps and websites include VolunteerMatch, Idealist, and All for Good.
+Our project will stand out by offering a more personalized and user-friendly experience, with advanced filtering options and an intuitive interface that caters specifically to the individual’s skills and interests.

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?

+(Survey Implementation)  What do people value most when looking to volunteer online?
+How can we design the user experience to be as efficient and satisfying as possible?